Phase-out of incandescent light bulbs: Qatar

 Qatar has banned incandescent light bulbs.

 Singapore

 Singapore is phasing out incandescent light bulbs through 2019–23.

 South Korea

 South Korea has phased out incandescent light bulbs under 150 watts since 2014.
 The government has prohibited manufacture and import of all incandescent lights.
 All incandescent bulbs are going to be replaced by LED and CFL light bulbs.

-Taiwan

-Taiwan banned incandescent bulbs in 2012.

 Tajikistan

 Tajikistan reportedly banned incandescent light bulbs in 2009 to save energy, though this was criticized as alternatives were expensive at the time.

 United Arab Emirates

 The UAE has banned incandescent light bulbs.

 Uzbekistan

 Uzbekistan banned the sale of light bulbs over 40W on 1 January 2017.

 Europe

 European Union

-All member states of the EU agreed to a progressive phase-out of incandescent light bulbs by 2012.
+All member states of the EU agreed 2008 to a progressive phase-out of incandescent light bulbs by 2012.

 The initial Europe wide ban only applied to general-purpose, non-directional incandescent bulbs, so did not affect any bulbs with reflective surfaces (e.g. spotlights and halogen down lighters) or special purpose bulbs including those used in devices such as household appliances, traffic lights, infrared lamps and automotive lighting.
 The sale of the most inefficient bulbs was phased out.
 The first types to go were non-clear (frosted) bulbs, which were taken off the market in September 2009.
 Also from September 2009 clear bulbs over 100 W were made of more efficient types.
 This limit was moved down to lower wattages, and the efficiency levels raised by the end of 2012.